bootstrap-vue-next/bootstrap-vue-next/apps/docs/README.md

 1. It is recommended to have <https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint> rules should be followed strictly -- besides HTML in markdown.
 Which you can disable in `.vscode/settings.json`
 2. Lines should never contain ending periods
-3. All components should have a description directly after the first top- level h1.
+3. All components should have a description directly after the first top-level h1.
 You should always use `>` for these top level descriptions
 4. Code _examples_ -- ie those that use code highlighting, should never contain a wrapper div, card, or other element.
 The _only_ exception is #5
 5. Code examples should always contain a `<template>` if they require a `<script>` tag.
 6. `<script>` tags should always be `<script setup lang="ts">` in that exact format